mattk8/WeTheCustomers/WY-policy-example.md

 Source (https://media.consensys.net/wyoming-passes-5-pro-blockchain-laws-points-the-way-in-digital-asset-regulation-6fae9e07d129)

-Each of these 5 laws would be a PupProsal.
+Each of these 5 laws could exemplify a "PubProsal".
 The PubProsals would consist of blocks, and blocks could be composed of other blocks.
 The root of every block and stack/assemblance of blocks would be codes of law.